richardbenson91477/4c/4c_lang.md

 ## Overview
 **4c** is an imperitive _(as opposed to functional)_ programming language with a LISP-like syntax.
+4c is designed to facilitate compilation to native machine code, rather than interpretable byte-code.

-**4cc** (the 4c compiler) compiles 4c code to GNU assembly (GAS).
+**4cc** (the reference 4c compiler) compiles 4c code to GNU assembly (GAS).

 This document describes the 4c language; its syntax and standard built-in types, functions, constants, etc.

 ### Rationale
 Languages that intend to improve on C while filling the same niche are currently a dime-a-dozen.

 I believe this is a good thing.
 Let's add another.

 ### Potential benefits
   * Variable names specify their own types.
   * Lisp-like syntax rather than the standard "Algol family" syntax.

-### Potential down-sides
+### Potential drawbacks
   * Variable names specify their own types.
   * Lisp-like syntax rather than the standard "Algol family" syntax.